flemish4/HDMI_DDC-CI_Switch/README.md

 ## Setup

 The project was tested on an arduino uno, with vscode and platformio as the ide.
-The only external components required are: 4 resistors (i2c pullups), 2 resistors (HDMI 5v current limiting - should really be an IC), 5 push buttons.
+The only external components required are: 4 resistors (i2c pullups), 2 resistors (HDMI 5v current limiting - should really be an IC), 5 push buttons and two female HDMI ports with only have 5v, GND, I2CDAT, I2CCLK signals connected.
+These are connected to a spare input on each monitor (so each monitor requires 3+ inputs).
 See end of readme for schematic and diagram.
 ## Usage - Overview

 The project implements 5 buttons, 1 'setup' button and 4 'mode' buttons.